aldolat/posts-in-sidebar/readme.txt

 * NEW: The space after each line can be defined via widget interface.
 * NEW: The featured image can be aligned with text.
 * NEW: Added `apply_filters` where needed.
-* FIX: HTML structure for the archive link is now W3C valid.
+* FIX: HTML structure for the archive link is now W3C valid, thanks to [cilya](http://wordpress.org/support/profile/cilya) for reporting it.
-* Updated French translation.
+* Updated French translation, thanks to [cilya](http://wordpress.org/support/profile/cilya).
 * Minor bug fixings.

 = 1.8 =